Water supply and sanitation in Uganda: Drinking water quality

-Wastewater treatment
+Waste water treatment

 As of 2012, 90 percent of the collected wastewater of Kampala was discharged without any treatment.
 NWSC operates a small conventional sewage treatment plant in Kampala and another in Masaka.
 In the case of Kampala, the wastewater is discharged into the Nakivubo wetland.
 The wetland is estimated to provide economic benefits of up to US$1.75 million per year, removing nutrients from untreated and partially treated wastewater discharged from Kampala through the wetland into Lake Victoria.

 As part of a Sanitation Master Plan for Kampala carried out by Fichtner Consultants with financing from Germany, four wastewater treatment plants were planned.
 The plans included a plant with a capacity of 45000 m3 per day at Nakivubo, a plant with a capacity of 8000 m3 per day at Kinawataka, a fecal sludge treatment plant with a capacity of 200 m3 per day at Lubigi, and another plant at Nalukolongo.
 The plan also foresaw the construction of ecological latrines at schools, market places, and health centres and hygiene education at schools.
 The investments were to be funded by the European Union, the World Bank, the African Development Bank, and Germany.
 The existing plant at Bugolobi was planned to be decommissioned once the new plants became operational.

 In smaller towns, NWSC operates 21 sewage stabilization ponds.
 According to the MWE, an analysis of municipal effluents carried out in July 2008 revealed that NWSC's wastewater treatment facilities mostly do not meet national standards.
 Out of 223 data sets, 12 percent complied with the biochemical oxygen demand standards, 26 percent with the phosphorus standards, and 40 percent with the total suspended solids standards.
 This leads to the pollution of water bodies from which raw water is extracted.
 In a few cases, sewage was disposed directly into the environment without any treatment.
 The lack of functioning wastewater treatment poses a threat to the environment and human health.